 Title: Receive Error Status interrupt Mask register.
+1100. otatao mitomapt maon regiotor.

 Description: Masks interrupts in the RxErrorStatus Register.
 On taking N\RESET Low, these bits are set active, so masking out all possible interrupt sources.
 Each bit which is taken inactive will allow its associated status bit, when active, to generate an interrupt.